bartjacobs/CoreDataFundamentals-MoreFetchingAndDeletingManagedObjects/README.md

-### Core Data Fundamentals: Working With Managed Objects
+### Core Data Fundamentals: Reading and Updating Managed Objects

 #### Author: Bart Jacobs

-In this installment of [Core Data Fundamentals](http://bartjacobs.com/tag/core-data-fundamentals/), we take a close look at the `NSManagedObject` class, a key class of the Core Data framework.
-You learn how to create a managed object, what classes are involved, and how a managed object is saved to a persistent store.
+In the previous installment of [Core Data Fundamentals](http://bartjacobs.com/tag/core-data-fundamentals/), we created a **List** record and pushed it to the persistent store by saving its managed object context.
+The persistent store coordinator handled the nitty-gritty details of inserting the list record into the persistent store.
+This tutorial focuses on reading and updating records.

-**Read this article on the [blog](http://bartjacobs.com/core-data-fundamentals-working-with-managed-objects/)**.
+**Read this article on the [blog](http://bartjacobs.com/core-data-fundamentals-fetching-managed-objects/)**.